AwesomeDog/retry/README.md

 New features in this repo:

 - Add new param default_return: instead of rising exception return default value.
-Best for eliminate try-catch clause in web-requests
+Best for eliminating try-catch clause in web-requests

 New features in `reretry`: